ArVID220u/templatescripts/README.md

 The commands can be used anywhere by referencing them by their names (after setup).
 In other words, use `cpcr` or `pycr` just as you would use `ls` or `cd`.

-Detailed documentation for all commands and their specific options, can be found in the `docs.md` file.
+Detailed documentation for all commands and their respective options, can be found in the `docs.md` file.
 However, there is a general structure:

     langcr filename